-Introduction to R (OPTIONAL)
+Introduction to R

 I will introduce students to the R computing environment either in class or during an optional outside meeting.
 The purpose of this introduction is to teach students how to load data into the R computing environment and then produce a graph with that data as part of the data visualization project described above.
 Students will need to learn how to use three functions in R for this project: getwd(), read.csv, and plot() (or barplot()).
 You will be able to complete the data visualization project with just these simple functions.
-More information is available not my website.
+More information is available on my website.
+The use of R for the Data Visualization Assignment is optional.
+You may also use excel.